-Columbia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Columbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia are a mix of both white- and blue-collar jobs.
 Overall, Columbia is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Columbia who work in sales jobs (14.55%), office and administrative support (13.05%), and law enforcement and fire fighting (8.51%).
+There are especially a lot of people living in Columbia who work in sales jobs (18.14%), office and administrative support (11.81%), and food service (7.40%).

-Columbia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Columbia does not have a public transit system used by locals to get to and from work.

-The citizens of Columbia are slightly less educated than the national average of 21.84% for the average city or town: 13.03% of adults in Columbia have a bachelor's degree or advanced degree
+The percentage of adults in Columbia with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.04% of adults in Columbia have a bachelor's degree or advanced degree.

 Columbia is an extremely ethnically-diverse city.
 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include German, English, Scots-Irish, and Italian.
+Important ancestries of people in Columbia include German, English, Italian, and Scots-Irish.

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and French.